 Instead, the addition of herbs and other low-calorie ingredients, such as parsley, basil, or lemon juice are added to the patty mixture and makes beer and wine pairings quite fun and enjoyable.

 Salmon Burgers and Beer

 If you’re really going the healthy route for this meal, we’d suggest a green tea.
-You want a green tea with some substance however, as a delicate green tea would be crushed by the salmon flavours.
+You want a green tea with some substance, however, as a delicate green tea would be crushed by the salmon flavours.
 We’d suggest Pi Lo Chun Green tea available from Adagio Teas or Tealyra.
-This full bodied green tea has a smokiness and earthiness to it, that will really go great with the charred flavours of the barbecued salmon burgers, along with a floralness, which will mesh well with the parsley in the burgers.
+This full-bodied green tea has a smokiness and earthiness to it, that will go great with the charred flavours of the barbecued salmon burgers, along with a floralness, which will mesh well with the parsley in the burgers.